siman/legs/README.md

 ### Installation

+Java 8 "Nashorn" is used as the map-reduce engine, you will need to have Java 8 installed to use `Legs`.

 `Legs.io` is published to Sonatype, so first make sure `SBT` is checking Sonatype for jars

 	resolvers += Resolver.sonatypeRepo("releases")